 How To Prepare Your Home For Cooler Weather

 After most of the leaves have fallen from the trees around your home, have the gutters cleaned.
-All leaves should be removed and then the gutters and downspouts should be flushed, and all joints inspected.
-If the gutters are damaged, have them repaired or replaced.
-Clogged gutters can form ice dams in the winter: ice forms, then melts, and ultimately backs up into your house causing significant and costly damage.
+All leaves should be removed, the gutters and downspouts should be flushed, and all joints inspected.
+If the gutters are damaged have them repaired or replaced.
+Clogged or broken gutters can form ice dams in the winter, which means that ice forms, then melts, and ultimately the water backs up into your house, causing significant and costly damage.

-Have your roof inspected for missing or loose shingles, or any other damage, and have any necessary repairs completed well before the cold weather sets in.
+Small problems with your roof can become serious over time.
+Have your roof inspected for missing or loose shingles, or any other damage, and have all necessary repairs completed well before the cold weather sets in.
 Rain water or melting snow can enter your home when your roof is not properly maintained and that can lead to leaks, mold, and unexpected expenses for you.

-4. Caulking And Painting Or Staining The Exterior Of YOur Home
+4. Caulk, Then Paint Or Stain The Exterior Of YOur Home

-Have your deck sealed to protect the wood in the harsh winter weather.
-Also, have the railings and supports inspected to make sure they are secure and meet safety standards.
+To protect the wood from the harsh winter weather, stain and seal your decks and porches in the autumn.
+An unsealed deck or porch is subject to moisture penetration, which can cause warping, cracking, splintering and wood rot.
+Also, inspect the railings and supports to make sure they are secure and meet safety standards.

 Right before freezing temperatures set in, turn off your outdoor water supplies from inside your home.
 Then, disconnect all of your garden hoses and drain your outdoor spigots.
 If you have an in-ground sprinkler system, have a professional drain the pipes and get the system ready for winter.
 Frozen water can expand and break pipes, leading to expensive repairs.

 Have your heating and cooling (HVAC) system inspected by a licensed professional to make sure it is working properly.
-Detecting problems now can prevent your family from shivering inside your home when the system fails on the coldest day of the year and the service professionals are overbooked.
-Also, make sure you regularly change the air filters to keep your HVAC system working properly throughout the year.
+Detecting a developing problem now can prevent your family from shivering inside your home when the system fails on the coldest day of the year and the service professionals are overbooked.
+Also, make sure you change the air filters regularly to keep your HVAC system working optimally throughout the year.

 Test your sump pump by slowly pouring water into the pit to make sure the pump turns on.
 You don't want to find out that it isn't working in the middle of a storm when water is backing up into your basement.
 If necessary, have it repaired.